junebert/junebert/README.md

 -my fav ships : gency .  moicy . pharmercy . mekamechanic . scrapangel . bapweaver . reaper76 . sunshrine ( feel free to int with me if i'm one of the characters :D )

- genji and cassidy's wife :3c
+ big genji and cass fan